The Three Song Rule (First 3 songs, no flash) by Andrew B. Powers

 Do you have any recommendations or personal guidelines that you find helpful?

-Please feel free to comment and share your thoughts on “the great stage pit etiquette guide for music photographers”.
+Please feel free to comment and share your thoughts on “The great stage pit etiquette guide for music photographers”.

 More knowledge